City status in the United Kingdom: 1974 reorganisation and new cities

-The Local Government Act 1972 abolished all existing local authorities outside London (other than parish councils) in England and Wales.
-This meant that the various local authorities that held city status ceased to exist on 1 April 1974.
-To preserve city status new letters patent were issued to the most relevant metropolitan borough, non-metropolitan district or successor parish councils created by the Act.
-Some of these came to cover local government districts many times wider than the previous city, even taking in many square miles of rural land outside the urban areas, for example the cities of Bradford, Leeds and Winchester.
+The Local Government Act 1972 abolished all existing local authorities outside London (other than parish councils) in England and Wales, and created new metropolitan borough and non-metropolitan district councils.
+As a result, the various local authorities that held city status ceased to exist on 1 April 1974.
+To preserve their city status, new letters patent were issued to the most relevant borough, district or successor parish councils created by the Act.
+Some of these covered local government districts many times wider than the previous city, even taking in many square miles of rural land outside the urban areas, for example the cities of Bradford, Leeds and Winchester.
 Three non-local authority preservations arose: here charter trustees were established for the cities of Lichfield and Salisbury (or New Sarum) being neither districts nor civil parishes, and special letters patent for a time preserved the city of Rochester.

 In 1977, as part of the celebrations of the Silver Jubilee of Elizabeth II, the Home Office identified nine candidates for city status: Blackburn, Brighton, Croydon, Derby, Dudley, Newport, Sandwell, Sunderland and Wolverhampton.
 Ultimately, Derby received the award as the largest non-metropolitan district not already designated a city.
 In April 1980 a parish council was created for Lichfield, and the charter trustees established six years earlier were dissolved.
 City status was temporarily lost until new letters patent were issued in November of the same year.
 In 1992, on the fortieth anniversary of the monarch's accession, it was announced that another town would be elevated to a city.
 An innovation on this occasion was that a competition was to be held, and communities would be required to submit applications.
 Sunderland was the successful applicant.
 This was followed in 1994 by the restoration of the dignity to St David's, historic see of a bishop.
 Since 2000, city status has been awarded to towns or local government districts by competition on special occasions.
 A large number of towns have applied for the honour in recent decades including Blackpool, Colchester, Croydon, Gateshead, Ipswich, Middlesbrough, Milton Keynes, Reading, Swindon and Warrington.
-Four successful applicants in England have become cities, as well as two in Wales; in 2000 for the Millennium celebrations, the new cities were Brighton and Hove and Wolverhampton; in 2002 for the Queen's Golden Jubilee it was Preston and Newport, and in 2012 for the Queen's Diamond Jubilee it was Chelmsford and St Asaph.
+Four successful applicants in England and two in Wales were granted city status between 2000 and 2012.
+For the Millennium celebrations in 2000, city status was awarded to Brighton and Hove and Wolverhampton; for the Queen's Golden Jubilee in 2002, it was awarded to Preston and Newport; and for the Queen's Diamond Jubilee in 2012, to Chelmsford and St Asaph.